-And so how do you, how I guess, so there’s two parts to that question.
-One is sort of just there’s an attrition rate of the people that do and don’t make good leaders and you rose up through the ranks as one that does lead well.
-So what were the qualities that you see both in yourself and others like you that make good leaders and can rise through the ranks.
+So there’s two parts to that question.
+One is sort of – there’s an attrition rate of the people that do and don’t make good leaders, and you rose up through the ranks as one that does lead well.
+So what were the qualities that you see both in yourself and in others like you that make good leaders and can rise through the ranks.

 So there’s a really good mentoring program in place.

-But you know what their expectations is.
+But you know what their expectations are.
 The commander above you has his commander’s objectives that he wants you to accomplish, like in corporate America.
-So you make sure that you accomplish the commander’s objectives above you, you get coached, teach and mentored by that person.
+So you make sure that you accomplish the commander’s objectives above you.
+Yu get coached, teached and mentored by that person.

 That was May 11th, 1970; that day still sticks in my mind.
-So those six guys that came back were my age, my peers, and I tried to leave my life knowing that they didn’t have the opportunity to move forward in their life.
-So in a sense I was, I had survivor guilt at why am I still here?
+So those six guys that came back were my age, my peers – and I tried to lead my life knowing that they didn’t have the opportunity to move forward in their life.
+So in a sense I had survivor guilt at “why am I still here?
 What’s God’s mission for me?
 Why am I still on the earth?”
 Right?

 Yeah.
 I was just thinking about that …

-Same sort of scenario, make it a life worth living.
-Remember, men have died and throughout our history and in the history of people have laid down their life for us so we could live the life that we’re now living.
+Same sort of scenario.
+Make it a life worth living.
+Men have died.
+And throughout our history, and in the history of mankind, people have laid down their life for us – so we could live the life that we’re now living.

 The one that really hit deep …

-The one that really hit deep for me.
+That one that really hit deep for me.

 So, so it gives you a renewed sense of purpose in there too, right?